 Moreover, the University has designated certain employees to be responsible for reporting incidents of sexual harassment.
-Generally, these individuals include members of the Academic and Administrative Leadership, supervisors, managers, and other University employees holding a position of authority.
+Generally, these individuals include members of the President's Cabinet, supervisors, managers, and other University employees holding a position of authority.
 The University also conducts training programs on a regular basis to inform employees and students about sexual harassment and the ways to protect against and respond to it.

 SECTION VIII: Accountability

-1 The Executive Vice Presidents are responsible for assuring the uniform and consistent application of this policy and for rendering a decision on the findings and recommendations of the Hearing panel.
+1 The Executive Vice President is responsible for assuring the uniform and consistent application of this policy and for rendering a decision on the findings and recommendations of the Hearing panel.

-2 The Associate Vice President for Human Resources, University Affirmative Action Officer, Vice President for Student Affairs, and the Dean of Students are responsible for the uniform and consistent application of this policy and for investigating complaints in a timely and confidential manner.
+2 The General Counsel and Chief Human Resources Officer, University Affirmative Action Officer, Vice President for Student Affairs, and the Dean of Students are responsible for the uniform and consistent application of this policy and for investigating complaints in a timely and confidential manner.

 3 It is the responsibility of members of the Academic and Administrative Leadership and other managers and supervisors to take whatever appropriate action is necessary to prevent sexual harassment and to address and report such prohibited conduct when and where it occurs.
 This responsibility involves assuring that employees and students are informed about the policy and their responsibility to contact the appropriate University officials when informed of or observe an incident of sexual harassment.